Ananya Pandey, Janhvi Kapoor & Other Young Actors Open Up About Acting & More At MAMI

 Mrunal: "Slow is smooth.
 Smooth is fast" - that's my mantra.
 I had auditioned for a role for three months and then trained for it for another six months.
 Still, in the end, the role went to someone else.
 That hurt, but then "Love Sonia" happened and my life took a different turn.

 Avinash: If I knew the reason why I get work, I would probably know the reason when I don't.
-I did 21 tests for Laila Majnu and then told that film was shelved.
+I did 21 tests for Laila Majnu and then was told that the film was shelved.
 Fortunately for me, it started again after a while.

 Janhvi: There are bound to be occasions when you try for something and don't get it.
 But you've got to respect the director's vision.